jacopofar/neuraltalk2-web/README.md

 Usage
 =======
+_NOTE_ : the application sends system metrics (free RAM, nodejs version, OS, etc. nothing like username or other personal data) to a server for my curiosity.
+The data is shown in the console.

 If you just want to try caption an image, visit http://localhost:5000 and click or drag a file on the "drag files here to upload", then wait a few seconds and the caption will appear below.
 There's a known bug that requires to reload the page to caption another image.